 Life on the Frontier

 Jemima Boone, the fourth child of Daniel and Rebecca Bryan Boone, was born in North Carolina, on October 4, 1762.
-Destined to live a life beyond the boarders of civilization, she helped pioneer two American frontiers: Kentucky and Missouri.
+Destined to live a life beyond the borders of civilization, she helped pioneer two American frontiers: Kentucky and Missouri.

 Typical of pioneers in the era, Boone endured heartbreak and suffering almost unimaginable to modern Americans.
 One of the most well-known stories to come out of Kentucky's pioneer past involved 14-year-old Jemima.
 In July 1776, Boone was kidnapped by a group of Indians.
 Her father led a search party that caught up with the Indians and rescued the girls after three days in captivity.

 In 1777, Boone married Flanders Callaway, a union that lasted nearly 50 years.
 Together with the other settlers at Boonesborough, they endured times of terrible suffering, facing starvation, cold, and the ever-present fear of attack.